-Now you can give all foods you cook for your family in the form of minced or chopped (with few exceptions which includes salt, sugar, honey, whole nuts and cow’s milk).
+Now you can give all the foods you cook for your family in the form of minced or chopped (with few exceptions which include salt, sugar, honey, whole nuts, and cow's milk).

 What's new on 11 months baby food?